 - Hold a bicycle skills clinic (or bike rodeo) so students can demonstrate or learn basic safety skills (police departments and bicycle advocates are helpful here).

 - Offer free or low-cost helmets prior to the event to ensure that everyone has access to this basic piece of safety equipment.
 Look for a partner like a local children’s hospital, police department or Safe Kids coalition to help coordinate a “bike helmet fit check” and helmet giveaway or sale.

 - Provide a bicycle maintenance clinic where student may bring their bikes for a checkup prior to the event.
 A poorly maintained bicycle can cause a crash that may have been prevented with some simple checks.
 Enlist the help of a local bike shop to repair broken chains, tighten brakes, and fix flat tires.
 As an alternative, encourage parents to conduct an “ABC Quick Check” before the ride begins.
-See the League of American Bicyclists’ ABC Quick Checklist.
+See the National Highway Traffic Safety Administration’s ABC Quick Checklist.

 - Encourage students to be creative by decorating their bikes with streamers, signs or balloons.
 They can put stickers, school decals, plastic flowers or other fun decorations on their helmets.
 This can happen after school or as part of art class.
 Adults should help students make fun but safe decisions (make sure the bike is still safe after decorating).

 - Announce the start of a bike club for the school.
 Bike clubs can organize rides and train students to be bike mechanics who work on their own bicycles or repair bicycles that have been donated for others to use.